 Diabetes & Foot Ulceration

-Diabetic foot ulceration is caused by abnormal weight loading through the foot and impaired tissue blood perfusion secondary to the combined effects of ischaemia (lack of blood supply) and peripheral neuropathy (nerve damage) and infection.(see fig. 1)
+Diabetes foot ulceration is caused by abnormal weight loading through the foot and impaired tissue blood perfusion secondary to the combined effects of ischaemia (lack of blood supply), peripheral neuropathy (nerve damage) and infection (see fig. 1).